P0llen/speaker-detector-client/speaker-detector-client/README.md

 ### 🎛 Components

 - **`<SpeakerStatus />`**
-  Displays live speaker name, confidence, and correction UI.
+  Displays live speaker name, confidence, and backend status.
+All tuning (mode, threshold, interval, etc.) is backend‑controlled; the UI is read‑only.

 ---